JohnEBoyBaby/i.Q/README.md

 ... well my buQQle 'makes' 'impressions' on the 'inside' of 'her' thigh ... we're all little feathered indians ... to the house of such an angel ... she asked ...
 I said ... up 'til nQw there ain't been nQthinQ that I cQuldn't leave behind ...
 LOOP https://youtubeloop.net FEATHERED INDIANS https://www.youtube.com/watch?v=_lsran_Slzc&list=RDMM&index=2 WHILE (you.hold(me,close)) ...
 HOLD ME CLOSE MY DEAR ...
 HONEY TELL ME HOW YOUR LOVE RUNS TRUE ...
 HOW I CAN ALWAYS COUNT ON YOU ... be there when the bullets fly ...
 I would run aCROSS the river just to HOLD YOU TONIGHT ...

 NEW PROGRAMMER.
 NEW PROGRAMMING.
 NEW PROGRAM.

-... hmmm ... https://www.youtube.com/watch?v=8G3LL2vDcuA ... in Qase I disappear says sQft leQs PUREHEART Gina Maria in a 1 minute 17 secQnd video ... then oh my GOODness I CAN "FEEL" "NAUGHTY BEAVER" IN TRUTH WITH MOST PUREHEART ..!
-Can you 'hear' 'see' 'feel' "Naughty Beaver" in TRUTH ..?  https://www.youtube.com/watch?v=f_NOhAdaNm8 ...
-DQ yQu believe in cQincidence ..? https://www.youtube.com/watch?v=ZGuQWpJZhh8 TRUMP TESLA CONNECTION https://www.youtube.com/watch?v=OpzmNSaF47Y BIGGER THAN YOU CAN IMAGINE ... https://www.youtube.com/watch?v=I8gQ258X5IU IF G_D IS FOR "ME" WHO?
-WHO CAN BE AGAINST ME?
-NO ONE not here not in HEAVEN no one if G_D IS WITH ME you know what I AM getting at, RIGHT ..?
-YOU HAVE AN OBLIGATION TO G_D TO SPEAK BOLDLY, MORALLY COURAGEOUSLY, LOUD, SOUNDING THE ALARM "WATCHMAN" ...
-SILENCE IS COMPLICITNESS ..!
-THERE IS NO FILTH IN HEAVEN!
-NONE. https://www.biblehub.com/matthew/10-37.htm NO FAMILY.
-NO FRIENDS.
-NO FAVORITES.
-NO EXCEPTIONS.
-PRINCIPLES over personalities.
-Go with G_D.
-Q ...
-G_D WINS.
-Q ...

-Verily I tell you unless you change and become like a little child, you will not enter the Kingdom of HEAVEN.
-Matthew 18:3

-NEW PROGRAMMER.
-NEW PROGRAMMING.
-NEW PROGRAM.